London Photo Festival 2018

 **Closed** High energy.
 Low impact.
 Cycle under water and you might burn 800 calories in an hour's session (or drown).
 These sessions are 45 minutes long, working different parts of the body on the special bikes.
 At the end of it, that body might feel pretty tired but it'll also feel mighty fine.
 The timetable varies so check the website and book yourself in.

-Most London lidos are full of rapid swimmers frantically squeezing in a few strokes before their day at the desk, but Ruislip's Lido is a whole different kettle of fish.
-Just a short trip from Northwood Hill's underground station lies this 60 acre sand beach on the edge of Ruislip Woods.
+Most London lidos are full of frantic swimmers trying to squeezing in a few lengths before or after their day at the desk, but Ruislip's Lido is a whole different kettle of fish.
+This is more akin to a wild swimming spot than a lido and is the only sandy beach in London (depending how generous you are with where you consider to be London).
+Take the short trip from Northwood Hill's underground station and you'll find this 60 acre sand beach on the edge of Ruislip Woods.
+Recent redevelopment programs have sorted the water out, meaning you can swim, and there are also boats you can rent which is just lovely, isn't it?